-A shared heritage towards an inclusive future in 50 historical portraits of our Caribbean foremothers.
+A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

-The entire team behind Our HERitage works as volunteers, but with no less passion: they are diverse with Caribbean (incl.
-Surinamese and Guyanese) roots and connections, a range of mixed heritage and busy jobs, businesses and PhDs next to this project.
+The entire team behind Our HERitage works as volunteers, driven by their passion for the project.
+They are diverse with Caribbean (incl.
+Surinamese and Guyanese) roots and connections, busy jobs, businesses and PhDs next to this project.

 Agenda 2025